tink-ab/tink-link-ios/USAGE.md

 }
 ```

-After submitting the form new status updates will sent to the `progressHandler` in the `addCredential` call.
+After submitting the form new status updates will sent to the `progressHandler` in the `addCredentials` call.

 ### Handling third party app authentication